pablohaedo/cakephp-queue/README.md

 ## To Do items:
  - The statistics that were implemented in the original package are yet to be ported to Mongo.
  - The backend controller has not been revised nor tested.
+ - Make this implementation compatible with the MySQL implementation.

 ## History